Katherine Mary Ward1

 Monica Helen Lambton was born posthumously on 26 March 1915.2 She was the daughter of Lt.
 Hon.
 Geoffrey Lambton and Dorothy Leyland.1 She married William John St. Clair Anstruther-Gray, Baron Kilmany, son of William Anstruther-Gray of Kilmany and Carntyne and Clayre Jessie Tennant, on 4 October 1934.1 She died in 1985.1

 Her married name became Anstruther-Gray.
-She was invested as a Officer, Order of the British Empire (O.B.E.) in 1946.1 As a result of her marriage, Monica Helen Lambton was styled as Baroness Kilmany on 2 June 1966.
+She was appointed Officer, Order of the British Empire (O.B.E.) in 1946.1 After her marriage, Monica Helen Lambton was styled as Baroness Kilmany on 2 June 1966.

 Children of Monica Helen Lambton and William John St. Clair Anstruther-Gray, Baron Kilmany